Policy on Website Hosting with Third-Party Service Providers

 In general, all university Internet services and all information about the university available from accessing the Internet, including any of its schools, departments, divisions, centers, faculty, staff and fiscal and operating units, must use only the wustl.edu domain.
 Please see the domain name policy.

-The Office of Information Services & Technology and the Office of Public Affairs manage the wustl.edu domain, coordinate naming for new domains, and manage website resources for the faculty, administrators and students operating on behalf of Washington University or any of its units.
+The Office of Information Services & Technology and University Marketing & Communications manage the wustl.edu domain, coordinate naming for new domains, and manage website resources for the faculty, administrators and students operating on behalf of Washington University or any of its units.

 In certain exceptional cases, members of the university may find it necessary to hire third-party service providers for website hosting or other Internet operations.
 This policy addresses these exceptional cases.